 - Get a good night’s sleep before hitting the road.

 - Stop at least every two hours or 100 miles and walk around.

 - Have a travel companion with you to talk to and share the driving with.

 If you start to feel drowsy and feel yourself fighting the urge to sleep:

 Get well off the road and into a safe parking place, have a caffeinated beverage, and take a short nap if you begin to feel drowsy, start drifting into another lane of traffic or hitting the rumble strip.
 Simply turning up the radio or opening the windows are not effective ways to stay alert.

 In addition to the dangers that drowsy drivers pose to themselves, their passengers, and others on the road, they can be held liable for their actions if they cause an accident.
-The experienced accident attorneys at the Law Office of Jeffrey Meldon and Associates in Ocala, Florida advise all drivers to be rested, alert, and sober.
-If you were the victim of a drowsy or drunk driver, feel free to call my office for a free case evaluation at 352 629-5700 or toll free at 800 373-8000 or contact me on line.
+The experienced accident attorneys at the Jeffrey Meldon & Associates in Ocala, Florida advise all drivers to be rested, alert, and sober.
+If you were the victim of a drowsy or drunk driver, feel free to call my office for a free case evaluation at 352 629-5700 or toll free at 800-373-8000 or contact me online.